 You should be able to provide the new owners with a registration application at the time the puppy is sold.
 Therefore, it is essential that you apply to register your litter promptly after the puppies are born.

 There are two easy options for you to register your litter.
-You can register your litter online by going to Online Litter Registration.
+You can register your litter online by going to Breeder Toolkit.
 When you register your litter online, you can get your litter kit in as little as two to five business days.
 Or you can download an application, fill it out, and send to the AKC.

 Registering your puppies with the AKC is another way to give your puppies a great start in life.
 Additionally, it confirms for your new puppy owners that you are a dedicated and responsible breeder.

-There are many rules of thought about weaning your puppies.
+There are many schools of thought about weaning your puppies.
 Experienced breeders tend to use methods that work best for them and their respective breed.
-It is recommended that you contact your veterinarian to discuss a feeding regimen for your litter.
+It is recommended that you contact your breed mentor and veterinarian to discuss a feeding regimen for your litter.

 As the puppies get older, most breeders start adding more food and decrease the amount of formula.